Fernando Navas

 In Boca Juniors he won three major titles, including the Copa Libertadores 2000.

 In 2000, he joined AEK, where he played against Bayer Leverkusen for UEFA Cup, Navas scored 3 goals in two matches and Bayer Leverkusen were knocked out thanks to his great performance.

 Navas then was loaned to Aris in 2002 before returning to Argentina where he played for Unión de Santa Fe and Chacarita Juniors in the 2nd division.
+Navas left from Aris when Greek authorities started a prosecution against him because he had fake Greek passport.

 In 2005 Navas briefly returned to Greece to play for Panionios and in 2006 he spent some time with Aurora in the Bolivian league.